entelognathus/agnathan-phylogeny/agnathan character list.md

 Halstead, L. B. The Heterostracan Fishes.
 Biological Reviews 48, 279–332 (1973).

 Halstead Tarlo, L. B. & Whiting, H. P. A new interpretation of the internal anatomy of the Heterostraci (Agnatha).
 Nature 206, 148–150 (1965).

+Heimberg AM, Cowper-Sal·lari R, Sémon M, Donoghue PCJ, Peterson KJ (2010) microRNAs reveal the interrelationships of hagfish, lampreys, and gnathostomes and the nature of the ancestral vertebrate.
+Proc Natl Acad Sci 107(45):19379–19383.

 Heintz, A. in Problemes Actuels de Paléontologie (Évolution des Vertébrés) (ed.
 Lehman, J. P.) 13–29 (Éditions du CNRS, 1961).